Knsgf/SE-diff-throttling/README.md

-**Notice:** this porject has been superseded by workshop mode available here: http://steamcommunity.com/sharedfiles/filedetails/?id=660333966
+**Notice:** this release has been superseded by workshop mode available here: http://steamcommunity.com/sharedfiles/filedetails/?id=660333966